Partial knee prosthesis : for who, why and how?

 What is a partial knee replacement?

-There partial knee replacement (or unicompartmental prosthesis) is a surgical alternative to total prosthesis when osteoarthritis affects only one part of the joint.
-Most often, this is the internal (medial) compartment, but it can also involve the external or patellofemoral compartment.
+Partial knee replacement (or unicompartmental knee replacement) is a surgical alternative to total knee replacement when osteoarthritis affects only one part of the joint.
+Most often, this involves the medial compartment, but it can also involve the lateral or patellofemoral compartment.

-Unlike a total prosthesis which replaces the entire knee, the partial denture Preserves ligaments, healthy cartilage, and much of the natural anatomy.
-It better respects the biomechanics of the joint, which promotes faster recovery and a joint feel closer to the original knee.
+Unlike a total knee replacement, which replaces the entire knee, a partial knee replacement preserves the ligaments, healthy cartilage, and much of the natural anatomy.
+It better respects the biomechanics of the joint, promoting faster recovery and a joint sensation closer to that of the original knee.

 Dr. Coulin offers this option whenever the conditions are right, as it is a modern, conservative and effective solution for treating localized osteoarthritis of the knee.